kevintang129/WFIRST-S-Observations/wfirst_s_observations/README.md

 # WFIRST-S-Observations
-Repository for the WFIRST plus Exo-S (Star Shade) project
+Repository for the WFIRST plus Star Shade (WFIRST-S) project